manalonghenry/WorldHappiness/README.md

 ## Happiness Score Prediction

 This repository contains a machine learning project focused on predicting happiness scores using the [2019 World Happiness Report dataset from Kaggle](https://www.kaggle.com/datasets/unsdsn/world-happiness/data).
-The project explores data preprocessing, model evaluation, and a comparison of regression techniques, including Linear Regression and Random Forest Regressor.
+The project explores data preprocessing, model evaluation, and a comparison of regression techniques, including Linear Regression, Random Forest Regressor and XGBoost.

 ### Dataset